kostopoulos/r2d2/README.md

 #Output

-Output is given in the terminal or you can .
+Output is given in the terminal or you can redirect it to a file with `>` operator.
 For the [example.yml](https://github.com/kostopoulos/r2d2/blob/master/mazes/example.yml) the relative output is [test.txt](https://github.com/kostopoulos/r2d2/blob/master/results/test.txt)